xia0pin9/RITA/readme.md

 RITA is a toolkit which is intended to help approach the often overwhelming task of combing through piles of log data looking for suspect behavior.

-RITA is built on the concept of assuming a breach has already happened and then looking for the evidence of that breach in the logs.
+RITA is inteded to help in the search for indicators of compromise in enterprise networks of varying size.
 The framework was instructed by it's engineers experience in penetration testing with the question of how they'd catch themselves, thus the analysis tends to looks specifically at the indicators their tools tend to leave behind.

 ## Running the tools